MrHoffnung/elixir-dsa/README.md

 The algorithms and data structures implemented in this repository come from [Techie Delight](https://www.techiedelight.com/data-structures-and-algorithms-problems/).
 Thank you for making this available free of charge.

+> [!IMPORTANT]
+> Many of these data structures are NOT implemented in a performant way.
+Their purpose is to work, have fun building them, and learn something along the way.

 ## My Challenge

 I want to solve at least 100 problems per year.
 This may sound simple, but for me it is not as easy as you think, because I...